 The majestic Balmoral Castle and its extensive estate is only a twenty minute drive from the village offering, amongst other things, guided walks of the gardens, grounds and exhibitions.
 By prior arrangement you can even sit back and enjoy a three hour luxury Land Rover wildlife safari.
 Who knows, you may be lucky enough to see the elusive Scottish wild cats that call parts of the estate home!

 There are also a number of eateries to sample, including the owner's celebrated 'Taste' coffee shop (just 20 yards away), that serves fabulous home baking throughout the day.
 Also close by is the Highland Heritage Centre if you want to learn more about the history of the area, its royal connections and landscape.

 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

-Open plan sitting/dining/kitchen with TV/DVD, iPod dock, and electric cooker, dishwasher, etc.
+Open plan sitting/dining/kitchen with Smart TV, iPod dock, and electric cooker, dishwasher, etc.

 Twin bedroom (ziplink beds).